saligrama/notes/CS110L/2021-03-30-course-overview.md

 * Participation (20%)

 # Why Rust?
-* Languages like C/C++ commonly used for systems code
+* Languages like C/C++ are commonly used for systems code
-* Issues like buffer overflow can create massive security holes leading to issues like remote code execution
+* Issues like buffer overflow and use-after-free can create massive security holes leading to issues like remote code execution
 * Many overflows are obvious, but some are extremely subtle and hard to spot, as below:

 ## C buffer overflow example